 The Mughal Mirror Diamond Necklace is a remarkable survival from India's jewel-strewn past.
 Its five pendant diamonds come from the famous mines of Golconda in the Deccan.
 Their quality is such that it is hard to believe that they did not enter a royal treasury on their discovery, for the emperors and princes who vied for control over the Golconda mines always claimed the best stones for themselves.

-The skilful table-cut – designed to emphasize the beauty of the stones without sacrificing their size – is called parab or 'flat' in India.
+The skilful table-cut – designed to emphasise the beauty of the stones without sacrificing their size – is called parab or 'flat' in India.
 It dates their fashioning to the 16th or 17th centuries, the glory days of the Mughal Empire.
 Numerous portraits survive of Mughal emperors wearing such magnificent diamonds.
 The central stone, at 28 carats, is the largest table-cut diamond known to have survived.
 It must surely have once adorned a royal breast.

 The stones' setting (and the addition of the fluted emerald drops) is later than their cut, but it, too, has a Mughal feel.
 The curved sections between the projections holding the stones echo the shallow pointed arches of iconic Mughal buildings such as Humayan's Tomb and the Taj Mahal.
 It is lighter and less intrusive than India's traditional kundan settings, whereby a stone was embedded in soft, malleable gold.
 Kundan was well suited to stones for which brilliance could be enhanced by foiling, but these are diamonds of superb clarity and limpidity.
 They need no foils and kundan might have masked their beauty.

 It is a marvel that the diamonds have survived together and in this setting for so long.
 As early as the 1780s, India's princes were exploring western decorative traditions, importing European mirrors, chandeliers and furniture in surprising quantities.
-By 1850, this trend had stretched to jewelry and adventurous maharajahs were experimenting with new, lighter settings and western-style faceting.
+By 1850, this trend had stretched to jewellery and adventurous maharajahs were experimenting with new, lighter settings and western-style faceting.
 Some, such as Khande Rao, the fabulously rich Gaekwar of Baroda, cut straight to the chase and started buying headline-grabbing diamonds from foreign mines.
 In the late 1860s he snapped up two Brazilian diamonds that had been shown at the International Exhibition in London in 1862: the 128.8-carat Star of the South, for which he paid £80,000 and, at half that price, the 76.5-carat English Dresden.
 He had these set in a necklace formed of three rows of faceted diamonds – 90 stones in total.

 In 1870, this necklace was inherited by Khande Rao's brother and successor, Malhar Rao.
 He added a few more diamonds to it, but he evidently had some to spare, for he was subsequently accused of lacing his British adviser's breakfast sherbet with a lethal mix of arsenic and ground diamonds.
 Charged with conspiracy to murder, he narrowly escaped the death penalty, but was forced to abdicate.
 He had no heir and Khande Rao's widow adopted a son to succeed him.
 Sayaji Rao III (opposite) was 12 years old, illiterate and unworldly, when he was plucked from his home and placed on Baroda's throne.
-In November 1875, ablaze with the riches of the state treasury, he was presented to the Prince of Wales, who marveled that he had but six months before been "running about the streets adorned with the most limited wardrobe".
+In November 1875, ablaze with the riches of the state treasury, he was presented to the Prince of Wales, who marvelled that he had but six months before been "running about the streets adorned with the most limited wardrobe".

 Baroda and other big states such as Hyderabad were innovators in importing new jewels, but princes from the smaller states were not far behind.
-In 1875 Mahendra Singh of Patiala took an accessorizing short-cut not open to most men when he secured a necklace of diamond brilliants from the Empress Eugénie's collection in time for an audience with the Prince of Wales.
-It is a measure of the sartorial latitude allowed to maharajahs that European observers at the meeting were struck more by the caliber of the stones than the fact that they had been set for a woman.
+In 1875 Mahendra Singh of Patiala took an accessorising short-cut not open to most men when he secured a necklace of diamond brilliants from the Empress Eugénie's collection in time for an audience with the Prince of Wales.
+It is a measure of the sartorial latitude allowed to maharajahs that European observers at the meeting were struck more by the calibre of the stones than the fact that they had been set for a woman.
 Mahendra's son and successor, Rajendra Singh, revealed a similar flexibility when he commissioned a diamond turban ornament that was, in all but size, a woman's tiara.

 While other princes did not go so far as to import foreign stones or jewels, few could resist the temptation to experiment with new flamboyant settings.
 This includes even the rulers of the ancient, traditionally conservative Rajput states.
 A photograph of Raghubir Singh, Maharao of Bundi (opposite, far right), survives from around 1897.
 Peeping out from beneath the startling coiffure of his beard is a magnificent necklace of five very large flat diamonds, laden with emerald drops.
 But this has nothing of the sparse elegance of the Mirror Diamond Necklace.
 Each of the large diamonds radiates smaller ones and the whole is linked together by gold wirework.
 Photographs of his venerable father, who reigned for 68 years, show no such necklace.
 Indeed, Ram Singhji was notably austere in his attire, but he was reported to wear a great 'hand of gold' set with flat diamonds in his headdress, which his son may have raided to create his star piece.

 One of the most enthusiastic patrons of the French houses was Bhupindar Singh, Maharajah of Patiala.
 He matched the roving appetites of his grandfather and father.
 He was also one of Britain's most loyal princes – which rather taxed his British minders who were charged with subtly reining in his expenditure.
-He constantly bought new stones, including fancy colored diamonds by the fistful, and he delighted in having his old jewels reset.
+He constantly bought new stones, including fancy coloured diamonds by the fistful, and he delighted in having his old jewels reset.
 Along with the maharajas of Kapurthala and Indore, he was one of the first princes to be seduced by platinum settings.
-Platinum's density and robustness enables settings to be minimized, leaving the stones to shine for themselves, but for an Indian prince this meant turning his back on the ancient beliefs that linked gold with royal and divine power.
+Platinum's density and robustness enables settings to be minimised, leaving the stones to shine for themselves, but for an Indian prince this meant turning his back on the ancient beliefs that linked gold with royal and divine power.

 By 1928, Bhupindar Singh was ready to make this break, and in spectacular manner.
 On 2 August, he appeared in Boucheron's showroom on Place Vendôme, accompanied by a dozen pink-turbaned bodyguards bearing six trunks of jewels.
 Louis Boucheron's staff reeled at their contents: pearls and rubies by the hundreds, diamonds by the thousand, and, most extraordinary of all, 1,432 large emeralds totalling 7,800 carats.
 Bhupindar Singh wanted them all reset, and placed orders for 149 new jewels that day alone.
 The settings were to be as modern as possible, while at the same time conforming to traditional Indian usage.
 Boucheron's designers worked around the clock, but even then they had to farm out some of the smaller pieces to other firms.
 Imagine their indignation when, just a few months later, rival house Cartier announced an exhibition to show off their new settings of the 'crown jewels of Patiala'.
 Cartier, it seems, had been working on an equally large commission since 1925.
 Remarkably, the gems that Bhupindar Singh's bodyguards had lugged along to Boucheron comprised only a fraction of his hoard.